Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The test problem

 After the end of the loop by divisions for each ``event'' (that is for each main and auxiliary experiments) the main program can compare the intervals obtained for each division and choose the best according to any criteria.
-After the end of the loop by experiments it can check the coverage of these intervals and other characteristics.
-If the significance is studied, the main program can compare the approximate and the precise significances and allows one to make corresponding conclusions.
-It will be explained in the next sections that if the former if systematically better than the latter, the method is incorrect.
+After the end of the loop by experiments it can check the coverage of these intervals.
+The significance is tested differently.